swim-io/swim/packages/eslint-config/README.md

 };
 ```

-If you are using this config in monorepo, and experiencing the error `ESLint couldn't determine the plugin "xxx" uniquely`, you could apply this patch in your `.eslintrc.js`:
+If you are using this config in a monorepo, and experiencing the error `ESLint couldn't determine the plugin "xxx" uniquely`, you can apply this patch in your `.eslintrc.js` file to solve the issue:

 ```js
 require("@swim-io/eslint-config/patch/modern-module-resolution");